top of page

 • Lunch, considered the day's main meal, typically occurs between 12:30 PM and 2:00 PM, allowing ample time for indulging in multiple courses and leisurely conversation.
 Italians prioritize fresh, locally sourced ingredients, often enjoying a midday repast composed of antipasti, primo (first course), secondo (second course), contorno (side dish), and dolce (dessert), accompanied by wine and followed by a leisurely passeggiata, or post-meal stroll.

-• Dinner, typically a lighter affair, is served later in the evening, usually between 7:30 PM and 9:00 PM, offering another opportunity for culinary exploration and socializing with loved ones.
+• Dinner, typically a lighter affair, is served later in the evening, usually between 7:30 PM and 9:00 PM, (although locals seem to arrive @8:15pm) offering another opportunity for culinary exploration and socializing with loved ones.
 These cherished dining rituals reflect Italy's rich culinary heritage and its reverence for food as a source of nourishment, pleasure, and connection.

 One final recommendation...consider starting your stay with a food tour—a perfect introduction to Lucca's culinary delights, where you will very likely discover some new spots we haven't included above.
 After all, one week is hardly enough time to eat your way through Lucca!
 With each bite, you'll discover the culinary soul of this enchanting city, leaving you with memories to savor long after your stay.